How your business can avoid the pitfalls of location-based marketing

 Excluding people without smartphones

 Smartphone use is increasing.
-The Deloitte Mobile Consumer Survey 2017 reports that 88% of Australian mobile phone users own an internet-enabled smartphone - not counting other internet-enabled devices such as tablets and laptops.
+The Deloitte Mobile Consumer Survey 2019 reports that 91% of Australian mobile phone users own an internet-enabled smartphone - not counting other internet-enabled devices such as tablets and laptops.

 However, if many of your target group — your current or potential customers - don't own smartphones, they may not be able to effectively use all the functions of location-based services.